 Libraries Lab

-So, what value do libraries hold now?
+When we think about responses to violence and abuse - what value do libraries hold now?
 And what possibilities do they hold in our futures?

 “What makes a library is, to a great extent, something each generation must decide a new.”
 [Pettegree, A. & Weduwen, A. D., 2021.
-The library : a fragile history, Basic Books, New York]
+The library: a fragile history, Basic Books, New York]

 Let's decide today - when it comes to responding to domestic, family and sexualised violence, the responses of Libraries matter.